Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 #### Type parameter variance

-The [declaration-site variance][Mixed-site variance] of a particular type parameter for a type is specified using special keywords `in` (for covariant parameters) and `out` (for contravariant parameters).
+The [declaration-site variance][Mixed-site variance] of a particular type parameter for a classifier declaration is specified using special keywords `in` (for covariant parameters) and `out` (for contravariant parameters).
 If the variance is not specified, the parameter is implicitly declared invariant.
 See [the type system section][Mixed-site variance] for details.